Find Trade Colleges

 $23,354 Avg Student Debt

-In-state students pay an average of $12,136 in tuition and fees if they attend UMaine full time.
-Out-of-state students pay an average of $33,736.
+Full-time students from Maine pay an average of $12,136 in tuition and fees if they choose to attend UMaine.
+Those students who come from outside the state pay an average of $33,736.
 Bachelor’s Degree recipients from UMaine accumulate an average of $23,354 in student debt by the time they complete their degree.

 #21